turbot/steampipe-plugin-aws/docs/tables/aws_cloudwatch_alarm.md

 ```

-### Metric attached to cloudwatch alarm based on a single metric
+### Get metric attached to alarm based on a single metric

 ```sql
 select